ohmjs/ohm/doc/syntax-reference.md

 (See [src/built-in-rules.ohm](../src/built-in-rules.ohm).)

-`_`: Matches a single item from the input stream.
+`any`: Matches a single item from the input stream.
 For a string, it will match any one character.

 `letter`: Matches a single character which is a letter (either uppercase or lowercase).